Home » Blog » 70+ Creative Ways To Protect Family, Faith, And Freedom

 We don’t know much about the lives of John and Enoch before the war, but their older brother, Calvin, became my 3rd-great-grandfather.

 Calvin later married a faithful woman.
-Over time, they became the parents of sixteen children, one of whom became my 2nd-great-grandfather, Joseph A. S.
+Over time, they became the parents of sixteen children, one of whom became my 2nd-great-grandfather.

-Joseph was a man of faith who migrated with the Saints from North Carolina to Utah.
-His younger brother, Brigham, shared his experience with learning for himself the truthfulness of the restored Gospel of Jesus Christ:
+My 2nd-great-grandfather was a man of faith who migrated with the Saints from North Carolina to Utah after learning for himself the truthfulness of the restored Gospel of Jesus Christ.

 don’t miss a thing!